 GPU 0: Tesla V100-SXM2-16GB (UUID: GPU-0771302b-eb3a-6756-7a23-0adcae8efd47)

 As a platform administrator, you might want to combine multiple GKE GPU features.
-Time-sharing GPUs works with multi-instance GPUs, which partition a single physical GPU into up to seven slices.
+GPU time-sharing works with multi-instance GPUs, which partition a single physical GPU into up to seven slices.
 These partitions are isolated from each other.
-You can configure time-sharing GPUs for each multi-instance GPU partition.
+You can configure GPU time-sharing for each multi-instance GPU partition.

 For example, if you set the gpu-partition-size